tokers/lua-resty-http2/README.markdown

 **syntax**: *h2_frame.rst_stream.unpack(rf, src, stream)*

-Deserializes a RST_STREAM frame from a Lua string `src`, The length of `src` msut be at least the size specified in the `pf.header.length`.
+Deserializes a RST_STREAM frame from a Lua string `src`, The length of `src` msut be at least the size specified in the `rf.header.length`.

 The `rf` should be a hash-like Lua table which already contains the current RST_STREAM frame's header, i.e. `rf.header`.